In this article, we look at how you can generate more views on YouTube for your business focused video content.

 Do your keyword research and use target terms in titles and descriptions

 The keywords you use in your titles and descriptions for YouTube videos are very important, even more so than in traditional Google search.
 If someone performs a search on YouTube and the title of your video exactly matches that search (or as close as possible), then it’s highly likely it’ll appear in the search results.
 Given the importance of titles and descriptions on YouTube, it’s imperative that you do your keyword research and use these keywords for your videos.
 A tool such as SEMRush will give you a full list of terms and even questions that people are currently asking.
-Answer these common questions in video content and you’ll have a compelling asset for your content marketing.
+Answer these common questions in video content and you’ll have a compelling asset for your content marketing (Read my SEMrush review).

 Use your keywords within video content because YouTube transcribes video audio and understands its content